 The Lancia Flavia was a medium-sized luxury car first launched at the Turin Motor Show in 1960 with a 1500 cc engine.
-The car was manufactured by Lancia and by 1961 would be introduced into all major European markets.
-The Cabriolet and Coupe versions, developed by Pininfarina, were also soon introduced along with a few specials like the Zagato Coupe, which was quite eye catching.
+By 1961, the model hit major European markets.
+Soon, the Cabriolet and Coupe versions joined the ranks.

 The performance of the Lancia Flavia improved consistently for the next decade as the manufacturing company kept increasing the size of the engine until it reached its final mark of 2000 cc.
-The Lancia Flavia continued to be produced until 1970, when was updated and the name changed a year later.
+The Lancia Flavia stayed in production until 1970.
 The car is quite famous in Italy and in several other parts of Europe and was one of the best sellers since its launch date.
-Today the car is considered a classic with many collectors clamouring to own a Flavia.

 Specifications of Lancia Flavia